 It may surprise you, but Transylvania is not just a fictional setting from Bram Stoker’s Dracula novel — it is, in fact, an actual place.

 The Dracula thing expectedly does get played up a little bit.
-Tourist restaurants in Sighisoara, the birthplace of Vlad the Impaler who served as his inspiration, serve things like Dracula’s bloody steak or his ‘favorite wine’ and such.
+Tourist restaurants in Sighisoara, the birthplace of Vlad the Impaler who served as his inspiration, serve things like Dracula’s bloody steak or his ‘favorite wine’.
 But for the most part, the region is pretty low-key and seems mostly off the tourist radar.

 If Romania is not on your list, it should be.
 Thanks to its beautifully preserved Medieval towns, stunning landscapes, and a wonderfully traditional culture, I think Transylvania might well be one of the most underrated regions of Europe.
 I recently went on a road trip through Transylvania, and the following places were among my highlights.

 Small quiet city with a charming old town